 Ability to Acquire, Manage and Monetize Products Efficiently.
 Our ability to deliver an elevated experience for our subscribers and customers that keeps them loyal to RTR depends on us having the right assortment.
-For example, beginning in fiscal year 2023, we focused on enhancing the availability of rental product on our site by increasing the depths of our buys (i.e. acquiring more units of particular styles) and expect to continue to pursue this strategy in fiscal year 2024.
+For example, in fiscal year 2023 we are focused on enhancing the availability of the items on our site and increasing the depth of our buys (i.e., purchasing more units of particular styles).
 Due to our deep partnerships with brands, flexibility in our buying timelines and ability to react to advantageous retail purchasing environments, we can acquire products directly from brands in multiple cost effective ways.
 Our expertise in reverse logistics and garment restoration also provides us with the ability to monetize our products effectively over their useful life.
 Diversifying our product acquisition away from 100% Wholesale has driven higher overall product return on investment and reduced the capital needs of the business.
-In fiscal year 2023, approximately 61% of new items were acquired through our more capital efficient non-Wholesale channels, compared to 58% in fiscal year 2022 and 55% in fiscal year 2021.
-We plan to further increase the percentage of units acquired through Exclusive Designs and Share by RTR in fiscal year 2024.
+In fiscal year 2022, approximately 58% of new items were acquired through our more capital efficient non-Wholesale channels, compared to 55% in fiscal year 2021.
+We plan to further increase the percentage of units acquired through Exclusive Designs and Share by RTR in fiscal year 2023.
 We continuously evaluate our product acquisition mix to maximize our strategic priorities.

 Purchases of rental product includes the cost of wholesale products acquired in the period and other ancillary costs such as freight, where applicable.
-Many factors impact the purchases of rental product including our depth and acquisition mix strategy, the proportion of subscribers to total customers, timing of when those subscribers are acquired, the formality of styles, brand assortment, opportunities in the market and timing of when the rental product is received and paid for.
-Purchases of rental product as a percentage of revenue in fiscal year 2023 was 26% as a result of lower sales and the impact of the adjustment to our rental product depth in fiscal year 2023.
-Purchases of rental product as a percentage of revenue was 21% and 15% in fiscal year 2022 and 2021, respectively.
-We anticipate this percentage to decrease in fiscal year 2024 compared with fiscal year 2023 due to higher sales projections and the impact of increasing rental product depth in fiscal year 2023.
+Many factors impact the purchases of rental product including our acquisition mix strategy, the proportion of subscribers to total customers, timing of when those subscribers are acquired, the formality of styles, brand assortment, opportunities in the market and timing of when the rental product is received and paid for.
+Purchases of rental product as a percentage of revenue in fiscal year 2022 was 21% as compared to 15% in fiscal year 2021.
+We anticipate this percentage to increase slightly in fiscal year 2023 compared with fiscal year 2022 due to opportunistic purchases of attractively priced product beginning in the first quarter of fiscal year 2023.
 Due to seasonality factors, we track our progress on purchases of rental product as a percentage of revenue on a full year basis, as quarterly expenditures are not necessarily reflective of full year trends.
-In addition, we intend to comply with the mutually agreed upon quarterly and annual spend levels for rental product capital expenditures during fiscal year 2024 in our 2023 Amended Temasek Facility.

 Ability to Achieve Leverage in our Cost Structure.
 Improving operational efficiency of our platform is imperative to increasing profitability.
 We expect certain of our operating costs to increase as order volume increases and as we make investments to grow subscribers and revenue and to enhance the customer experience.
-In September 2022, we announced a restructuring plan that reduced operating expenses by approximately \$27 million in the four quarters following the restructuring compared to the annualized run rate for the second quarter of fiscal year 2022.
-In January 2024, we announced a restructuring plan expected to generate total annual operating expense savings of approximately \$12 million, which primarily includes the reduction in force, with some open role closures/reduced backfills, and excludes potential hiring of new employees or other additions to the Company's costs and expenses.
-Though we anticipate quarterly fluctuations in operating leverage, with these reductions and continuous improvements to our cost structure, we expect our fixed costs to decrease as a percentage of total revenue in fiscal year 2024, and over time we anticipate that our operating costs will grow more slowly than our total revenue on an annual basis.
-In addition, we intend to comply with the mutually agreed upon quarterly and annual spend levels relating to our operating costs (i.e., fixed operating expenditures and marketing expenditures) during fiscal year 2024 in our 2023 Amended Temasek Facility.
+In September 2022, we announced a restructuring plan that we expect to reduce operating expenses by approximately \$25 million in fiscal year 2023 compared to the annualized run rate for the second quarter of fiscal year 2022.
+Though we anticipate quarterly fluctuations in operating leverage, with these reductions we expect our fixed costs to decrease as a percentage of total revenue in fiscal year 2023, and over time we anticipate that our operating costs will grow more slowly than our total revenue on an annual basis.